 to believe that it will be just like 1994.”

 The group, including conservative Sens.
-Tom Coburn, R-Okla., and Saxby Chambliss, R-Ga., is attempting to convert the recommendations of the president’s fiscal commission into legislation.
+Tom Coburn, R-Okla., and Saxby Chambliss, R-Ga., are attempting to convert the recommendations of the president’s fiscal commission into legislation.
 Count Sessions as a skeptic of those efforts.

 Despite his politeness and Southern drawl, Sessions has never shied from engaging in high-profile battles since his election to the Senate in 1996.
 The low-key but tough-minded Alabamian, who has one of the most conservative voting records in the Senate, had already shown that he doesn’t hesitate to take the lead on high-stakes battles.